limx0/nautilus_talks/20220617/slides.md

 ## BYO data to Nautilus

 - Nautilus is strongly typed → performance comes from strict typing
-- Can't just load CSV files
+- Can't just load CSV files into pandas
 - A couple of options:

 ---